Further UKRI update and guidance on the COVID-19 Phase 2 Doctoral Extension Funding Policy.

 EASTBIO Induction and Training Day 2020

-The ninth EASTBIO Annual Symposium, on the Societal Impact of Bioscience Research, was to be held in the University of Edinburgh (3-4 June 2021) - we will shortly advise on the format of this key event.
-Our reps, representing second- and first-year students, helped devise a programme of talks and activities around the focus on societal impact of research.
+The tenth EASTBIO Annual Symposium, on the Societal Impact of Bioscience Research, is scheduled to be held in the University of Edinburgh (3-4 June 2021) - we will shortly advise on the format of this key event.
+Our reps, representing second- and first-year students, have been planning a programme of talks and activities around the focus on societal impact of research.

 EASTBIO group photo at the eighth EASTBIO Symposium - Dundee, Dalhousie Building, 13 June 2019